Northern Combat Area Command: Campaigns

 The main combat power of NCAC, at least in terms of numbers, were its Chinese divisions.
 When British and Chinese forces had been forced out of Burma at the start of 1942, some Chinese forces had been obliged to retreat to India, rather than to China.
 It was from these formations that NCAC was created.

 Many times during World War II, British and American commanders in India were frustrated by their Chinese allies.
 A combination of fickleness and over-centralisation by the Chinese generalissimo, Chiang Kai-shek and the limited training of the Chinese forces meant that they often failed to live up to their potential.
 However, the Chinese forces in NCAC were considerably better than their contemporaries in China itself.
 Greater access to American equipment and training and less influence from the Chinese leadership meant the four Chinese divisions in NCAC could be trusted a great deal more in combat.

 However, it was not only from NCAC's divisions that trouble sprang.
 Its first commander was an extremely controversial character.
 Stilwell had first been posted to China as Chief of Staff to Chiang Kai-shek.
 However, as the campaign in Burma developed, he also took on a role there.
 The US Army established the China Burma India Theater (CBI Theater), and placed Stilwell in command.
 The CBI Theater was not supposed to be an operational headquarters: it was merely supposed to be in charge of the administration of the American military formations in China, Burma and India.
 However, Stilwell often broke the chain of command and communicated directly with the Joint Chiefs of Staff on operational matters, when all such communications were supposed to go to Admiral Lord Mountbatten the Supreme Allied Commander, South East Asia and also on taking operational control of NCAC through General George Giffard commander of 11th Army Group.

 The initial idea was that as General Stilwell would be commanding several Chinese divisions which would attack out of India from the West and with the large but amorphous Yunnan armies attacking out of China from the East, he would be commanding a large army.
 So his command should be placed under 11th Army Group at the same level as the Fourteenth which was under the command of General William Slim.
-The attacks could then be co-ordinated at Army Group level.
+The attacks could then be coordinated at Army Group level.